 Note that the list of 'Possible Excursions' is intended only as a guide to typical things that might go on.
-What actually happens in the late afternoon of any given day is usually made up by MDT during the morning; he is always very open to suggestions and requests.
+What actually happens on the afternoon of any given day is usually made up by MDT during the morning; he is always very open to suggestions and requests.
+There is an 'independent excursion cupboard' with maps and guide books to help you.